 9. Gurk River

 If you picked up an Austria rivers map, you would easily spot this one.
 Gurk is the longest running river in the Carinthia region.
 The river originates from the Nock mountains and has the coldest water.
 The water is so cold that there are no aquatic plants on the river bed.
 It also does not have any aquatic animals in the upper and middle regions.
+So, don’t miss out on this one while you’re out and about in this soothing land!

 Location: Klagenfurt, Gurk, Straßburg, Gnesau